compai-lab/iml-dl/README.md

 0).
 Set up wandb. (https://docs.wandb.ai/quickstart)
  *  Sign up for a free account at https://wandb.ai/site and then login to your wandb account.
  * Login to wandb with `wandb login`
- * Paste the api-key when prompted.
+ * Paste the API key when prompted.
 You will find your API key here: https://wandb.ai/authorize.

 1).
 Clone iml-dl to desired location
  * `git clone https://github.com/iml-compai-munich/iml-dl.git *TARGET_DIR*`